JianiLi98/Blue-Haven/README.md

 # Blue Haven

 **Blue Haven** is a 2D platformer jump adventure built with Godot.
 It experiments with **movement mechanics, visual perception, and playful transformations**, offering players a unique blend of precision, challenge, and atmosphere.

+It is a story of a sad blue slime who cannot find a buddy of the same colour on land and feels lonely.
+But through adventure, the slime finds the ocean ---- home and blue haven.
+The slime is actually a drop of water.
+We want to express that the world is infinitely large and inviting.
+We should not despair in the face of estrangement and believe that we can always find a sense of belonging through patience and endurance.

 ---